kabeep/yeareport/README.md

                                                                         [string]
       --before     End outputting on a certain date, default to `2024-01-01` [string]
+      --lunar      Use the lunar calendar as the interval for the year-end report [boolean]
       --output     print output directory, relative to the current working directory, default `User/Downloads`                  [string] -o, --overwrite  add overwrite authorization, perform overwrite operation when